-G-Star's 1st tier suppliers might subcontract work to complete the order placed by G-Star in compliance with the product specificities, timeframe and agreed quantities.
+G-Star's first tier suppliers might subcontract work to complete the order placed by G-Star in compliance with the product specificities, timeframe, and agreed quantities.
 Not every supplier is able to fulfil the product specificities at its own site(s) of production mainly because of the type of process required or the volume of the order.
-In these cases subcontracting part of the order (e.g. printing, embroidery, dyeing and finishing and laundry) is accepted only with G-Star's prior approval and full knowledge of the locations.
+In these cases, subcontracting part of the order (e.g., printing, embroidery, dyeing and finishing and laundry) is accepted only with G-Star's prior approval and full knowledge of the locations.
 Although there is no direct contractual relationship between the subcontractor and G-Star, we do require the subcontracting facility to be compliant with the G-Star Compliance Policy.
-A detailed explanation of the G-Star Subcontracting Policy can be consulted in Annex 6.

 As a general rule, G-Star prohibits subcontracting to homeworkers, because of limited resources to monitor homeworkers.
-G-Star feels that it is not able to responsibly source from homeworkers on a structural basis.
+G-Star feels it cannot responsibly source from homeworkers on a structural basis.
 For more information about the G-Star homeworker policy, see Annex 7.

-4 G-STAR SUPPLY CHAIN
+G-STAR SUPPLY CHAIN

 In general, G-Star buys ready-made garments from its suppliers.
-G-Star aims to establish longterm relationships with its suppliers to ensure transparency of the supply chain.
-G-Star's suppliers are predominantly located in Asia, but there are also suppliers based in Europe and North and East Africa.
+G-Star aims to establish long-term relationships with its suppliers to ensure transparency of the supply chain.
+G-Star's suppliers are mainly in Asia, but there are also suppliers based in Europe and North and East Africa.
 The mapping of the supply chain is a continuous work of the Sustainability Department in close collaboration with the Sourcing Department.

-.
 Evidently, G-Star's supply chain is changing over time, with new suppliers being added in line with our growth, and some suppliers being removed.
 This fluctuation is more noticeable deeper in the supply chain, as there is no contractual relationship with parties beyond the ready-made garment suppliers.
-Regardless, the goal is to maintain long-term relationships with suppliers in order to keep a sustainable business for both parties.
+Regardless, the goal is to maintain long-term relationships with suppliers to keep a sustainable business for both parties.